WEDGE WIRE TROMMEL SCREENS | ROTARY DRUM SCREENS

 Wedge wire trommel screens, also known as rotary drum screens, are mechanical screening machines used to separate materials.
 Mainly, wedge wire trommel screens are used in the mineral and solid-waste processing industries.
 In addition, they are often used to remove fines from a given waste stream.
 The trommel consists of a wedge wire cylindrical drum (rotary drum) that is normally elevated at an angle at the feed end.
 Screen Systems looped wedge wire is an extremely robust and durable screening method product.

 How does a recycling wedge wire trommel screen work?

-Material is fed into the trommel drum and is lifted up by the rotation and aerated as it falls back down.
-Then, this action is repeated with each revolution along the length of the drum.
+Material is fed into the trommel drum (rotary drum), then it is lifted up by the rotation and aerated as it falls back down.
+After that, this action is repeated with each revolution along the length of the drum.
 As a result, the smaller segments pass through the screen openings.
-Also, the larger fractions tumbles towards its eventual exit at the rear of the drum.
+Finally, the larger fractions tumbles towards its eventual exit at the rear of the drum.

-Wedge wire and looped wedge wire cylindrical drums are often used for wash plant applications.
+Wedge wire and looped wedge wire rotary drums are often used for wash plant applications.
 For example, coal mining, mineral extraction plants, fibreglass processing operations.
 Also, food washing factories and many more.